 Affordable Housing Development

-The LESCHD is a community-based 501(c)(3) corporation active since 1968 in New York’s Lower East Side.
-LESCHD has sponsored and co-sponsored the development of over 1,300 affordable rental and homeownership units.
+The LEScoalition is a community-based 501(c)(3) corporation active since 1968 in New York’s Lower East Side.
+LEScoalition has sponsored and co-sponsored the development of over 1,300 affordable rental and homeownership units.
 The organization is committed to providing professional, community-based management through its affiliate: Loisaida Enterprises Corporation.

 Loisaida Family Houses

-Since the building was placed in service in June 1990, LESCHD has provided permanent housing for over 50 formerly homeless families.
+Since the building was placed in service in June 1990, LEScoalition has provided permanent housing for over 50 formerly homeless families.

 Doña Petra Santiago Apartments